judyfong/ISE/README.md

-ISE year one repo to document useful sites and tips or tricks
+ISE repo to document useful sites and tips or tricks

-Judy Fong
+Author: Judy Fong